dejan/banzai/README.md

 GaussianBlur.apply(image)
 ```

-Or if you want to apply multiple filter to an image create pipeline:
+Use pipelines to apply multiple fitlers:

 ```ruby
 # note that you can combine classes and instances